zengzhi2015/Udacity-MLND/Capstone/Report.md

 Non-trainable params: 0
 ```

 The classification network is first trained using the training dataset.
 To avoid overfitting, I add a dropout layer after the extraction network.
 The dropout rate is 0.5.
 In addition, I split the training data set into two parts, a training set and a validation set, the validation split rate is 0.2.
 I train the network using the Adam method so that I don't have to tune the learning rate manually.
 The loss is set to be the category cross entropy, and the metric is set to be accuracy.
 The size of each batch of data for training is 1024.
 The code for model training is contained in section 1.2.2 in the [IPython notebook file](./program/Training.ipynb).
-The training result is as follows.
+The training result is shown in Figure 9.

-![alt text][image9]

-Figure 9.
-The training history of the classification network.
+![The training history of the classification network.][image9]

 Each training epoch costs about one minute.
 There are ten training epochs in total.
 Final evaluation accuracy is above 92%.
 A little overfitting can also be observed.

 To make the model more accurate, we also train the model using a much larger dataset, the extra training dataset for five epochs.
 This data set contains 478017 samples.
 One can observe very little over-fitting during the training.The final validation accuracy is about 98%.
-Following are the details regarding the training process.
+Figure 10 shows the details regarding the training process.

-![alt text][image10]

-Figure 10.
-The training history of the classification network.
+![The training history of the classification network.][image10]

 #### 3.2.2.
 Regression network

 Feature extraction part of this network is just identical to that of the classification of work.
 The only difference between these two networks lies in the last layer of the densely connected the network.
 The last layer of the classification network has 10 outputs, while that of the regression network has only two outputs.
 Another difference is that the type of the final activation layer of the classification network is sigmoid, but that of the regression network is linear.
 The code for model construction is contained in section 1.3.1 in the [IPython notebook file](./program/Training.ipynb).
-Following are the details about the settings of this network.
+Figure 11 shows the details about the settings of this network.

-![alt text][image11]

-Figure 11.
-The architecture of the regression network.
+![The architecture of the regression network.][image11]

 Table II.
 Summary of the regression network.